Go for a Wine Picnic at these Rhode Island Vineyards

 Vineyard: The family-operated vineyard, Diamond Hill Vineyards, has had forty years to perfect its pinot noir, but because of the long fermenting process, the winemakers had to find ways to satisfy their customers while they were waiting.
 As a result, they’ve been using other fruits to make additional wines, including apples, cranberries, peaches and blueberries.
 The gardens and verandas are the perfect place to sip some wine and enjoy a fresh bite to eat.

 Picnic Supplies: Salisbury Farm’s products can be found at various farmers markets and restaurants, but if you want to go straight to the source, they have a Johnston farm stand you’re welcome to peruse or you can get your hands dirty and pick your own fruits and veggies in the surrounding fields.
-In addition to their produce, they sell a variety of spreads and other special food items.
+In addition to produce, they sell a variety of spreads and other special food items.

 Ragged Island Brewery: The Hip Kid on the Block in Portsmouth